University of the Sunshine Coast: History

-Campus and locations
+Campuses and buildings

-Opening in 1996 as the Sunshine Coast University College, it was renamed the University of the Sunshine Coast.
 The Sippy Downs campus in Sippy Downs, Queensland is the university’s primary campus with 12,724 students in 2021.
 It is about 100 km north of Brisbane on a 100-hectare flora and fauna reserve, and borders the Mooloolah River National Park.
 The site was previously a sugar cane farm, at the geographical heart of the Sunshine Coast and its shires, close to the Bruce Highway and other major transport routes.

 The buildings on campus have received 30 awards for planning, architecture and construction.
-In 2000 the university received the Royal Australian Institute of Architects President's Award, and in 1997 the Library was awarded the Sir Zelman Cowen Award for Public Buildings.
+In 2000, the university received the Royal Australian Institute of Architects President's Award, and in 1997 the Library was awarded the Sir Zelman Cowen Award for Public Buildings.

 All buildings on campus focus on environmentally sustainable design to suit the subtropical climate of the Sunshine Coast.
 Buildings have been designed for passive lighting and natural ventilation to minimise the use of non-renewable energy.

 In 2007, the university opened three new buildings, the A$12 million science building, the A$13 million chancellery and the A$10 million indoor sports stadium.
 A year later, Federal Treasurer Wayne Swan opened the A$13 million Health and Sport Centre, which has testing and research laboratories, a gymnasium and public psychology clinic.
 Medical training is also carried out at the Sunshine Coast Health Institute (SCHI) and the Sunshine Coast University Hospital (SCUH).

 In August 2010, construction started on a $5 million semi-industrial shared space facility for engineering and paramedic science students.
 This opened in May 2011 and has specialised equipment and large, open spaces suitable for medical emergency simulations and a wide variety of engineering tests and experiments.
 It also has several laboratories and tutorial rooms.

 In November 2010, construction started on the university pool complex, which includes a 50m heated Olympic swimming pool for research and community use.
 The complex was officially opened on 19 October 2011, by Queensland Sport Minister Phil Reeves.
-Funding for the $2.1 million project was provided by the Queensland State Government, the university, community donations, and through in-kind support.
+Funding for the $2.1 million project was owned by the Queensland State Government, the university, community donations, and through in-kind support.